Arthyshows/Devoxx2017HOL/README.md

 - How to use CloudBees Jenkins Enterprise and Jenkins Pipeline to build and deliver continuously a multi-containers application into Kubernetes
 - How to use Kubernetes CLI to scale an application

+If you are a trainer and want reuse this content, read [this](trainer/README.md).

 ## Hands-on lab

 This hands-on lab is composed of the following parts: